meganfister/Lab4/README.md

 Expected gain = -67.6 kΩ / 67.9 kΩ = -0.994

-Below is a graph showing the lab data as scattered points around the line for the expected gain.
+The graph below displays the lab data as scattered points around the expected gain line.
+Ideally, the gain would be -1 if the resistors were perfectly equal, but due to tolerance errors, we calculated a slightly different value of -0.9941.
+However, this is very close to -1, and the data points closely follow the expected trendline, indicating minimal deviation.

 _Graph 1_
 ![Inverting Op Amp Gain](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Graph.png)